rrich-kray/photo-gallery-client/README.md

 The frontend utilizes React, and React Router DOM allows users to navigate among the pages.
 In its current build, this only includes login/signup pages for unauthenticated users, and a dashboard page for authenticated users.
 JSON web tokens are used to for authentication.

 Files are uploaded to a single directory within the server using the fileUpload middleware.
-Each image possesses an entry in a seperate sequelize table and is linked to its user by a user id foreign key.
+Images and Users and kept in seperate Sequelize tables and are linked via a foreign keys.

 ## Usage